 Every time you open the door of a household appliance, be it your fridge or washing machine, a spring is working; it creates resistance and ensures the door is open and closed when needed.
 Your outdoor power equipment, such as your lawnmower, needs springs to operate as well – these springs have to be durable and strong, in order to safely allow the machine to perform its job.

-The small motor that allows a smartphone to vibrate requires a spring to function, and so do circuit breakers that protect your electrical board and emergency switches.
+There are small springs for electronics too, the small motor that allows a smartphone to vibrate requires a spring to function, and so do circuit breakers that protect your electrical board and emergency switches.

 At Airedale Springs, we have also produced many springs, strip wire or wire forms for the electronics sector.
 We focus on creating only the highest quality products by using the best materials and the latest equipment – a promise we deliver to all our customers.
 For instance, we’ve created products for sensors, such as those in the medical field, as well as gas and carbon monoxide sensors.
 These important objects require springs to function, which need to be high quality in order to ensure their safety.